ungoldman/sitedown/README.md

     --build, -b           path to build directory (default: "build") --pretty              use directory indexes for pretty URLs (default: true) --layout, -l          path to layout file
-    --silent, -s          make less noise during build --watch, -w           watch a directory or file (experimental) --version, -v         show version information
+    --el, -e              css selector for target element (default: ".markdown-body") --silent, -s          make less noise during build --watch, -w           watch a directory or file (experimental) --version, -v         show version information
     --help, -h            show help
 ```

-**Protip**: You *can* install a node command line utility globally (`npm install --global sitedown`), but it's usually *better* to install it locally (`npm install --save-dev sitedown`) and access it via `package.json` scripts (e.g. `"build-site": "sitedown . -b site/ -l layout.html"`).
+**Protip**: You *can* install a node command line utility globally (`npm install --global sitedown`), but it's usually *better* to install it locally (`npm install --save-dev sitedown`) and access it via `package.json` scripts (e.g. `"build-site": "sitedown ."`).
 This way you don't pollute the global environment with random scripts and your utility is saved and versioned side by side with your project. :sparkles:

 ### Node API